#21Yamaha Factory Racing Team

 - BornAugust 9, 1981

 For the Suzuka 8 Hours in 2005, Nakasuga was the third rider on Yamaha’s top team at the time, but ended up not competing on race day, and instead made his 8 Hours debut the next year in 2006.
-Since the Yamaha Factory Racing Team made its return in 2015, he has continued to serve as the team’s anchor—even when paired with the world’s top riders—and demonstrated his skills as the driving force behind the team’s three consecutive wins.
-Nakasuga’s skills and experience are what allow him to handle the intense pressure of acting as the team’s starting rider, bringing stability and confidence to the team and stunning rivals with his speed.
-His third consecutive victory last year made him the first Japanese rider and the second rider in 8 Hours history to ever achieve the feat.
-In this year’s 41st Suzuka 8 Hours, Nakasuga will be striving to place another jewel in the crown of the YZF-R1 to mark its 20th anniversary with a win, and become the first rider ever to win the iconic race four times in a row.
+Since the Yamaha Factory Racing Team made its return in 2015, he has continued to serve as the team’s anchor—even when paired with the world’s top riders—and demonstrated his skills as the driving force behind the team’s back-to-back 8 Hours wins.
+As Yamaha aims for a long-awaited and unprecedented third consecutive triumph, Nakasuga’s efforts will undoubtedly play an essential role in taking victory.

 |Year||Results||Suzuka 8 Hours Results|